Sulfur-reducing bacteria: Chrysiogenota

-Chrysiogenota are Gram-negative bacteria, motile thanks to a single polar flagellum, curved, rod-shaped cells.
-They are mesophilic, exhibiting anaerobic respiration in which arsenate serves as the electron acceptor.
+Chrysiogenota are gram-negative bacteria with curved, rod-shaped cells and a single polar flagellum.
+They are mesophilic and exhibit anaerobic respiration, in which arsenate serves as the electron acceptor.
 Strictly anaerobic, these bacteria are grown at 25–30 °C.

 Desulfurispirillum spp.

 Desulfurispirillum species are gram-negative, motile spirilla, obligately anaerobic with respiratory metabolism.
 Use elemental sulfur and nitrate as electron acceptors, and short-chain fatty acids and hydrogen as electron donors.
 Alkaliphilic and slightly halophilic.